robertkowalski/grenache/articles/udp/udp.md

 ```

 ```
-node rpc_server_behind_nat.js
+$ node rpc_server_behind_nat.js

 listening on 52217
 punch from { address: '127.0.0.1', family: 'IPv4', port: 51563, size: 2 }
 received request, calculating & replying...
 ```

 If everything works, we can stop the both servers and local Grape instances.
+In the next section we will connect from an external server into a NAT.

+### Usage behind NAT

 We can now start the calculation service behind the NAT and connect from the external consumer to it.
-For this lets assume our public server has the IP `157.81.109.241`.
+For this lets assume your public server has the IP `157.81.109.241`.

-We start a Grape instance on the public server:
+Start a Grape instance on the public server:

 ```
 DEBUG=* grape --dp 20001 --aph 30001 --bn '127.0.0.1:20002'